When will my son receive his iPad?

 Students will be required to have their iPad with them throughout the academic day.
 Students may choose to bring another device as well; its use will be up to teacher discretion.

 How will my son learn how to use his iPad?
-Who will be training him?
-And When?
+Who will be training him, and when?

 It is our experience that students are very adept at learning technology and we anticipate students will teach themselves and one another.
-Jesuit will, however, provide students with mandatory iPad training for students enrolled in summer school on June 9, the first day of summer school.
+Jesuit will, however, provide students with mandatory Technology Training for students enrolled in summer school on June 8, the first day of summer school.
 Students not enrolled in summer school will receive iPad training on Vos Parates day.
 Course specific iPad instruction will take place during class.
 Ongoing technology training will be integrated into the freshman guidance curriculum.
 Optional training and help sessions will be available for students through the Office of Educational Technology and additional information will be available through Moodle on the Student iPad Resources page.

 Will Jesuit be purchasing apps or will my son be responsible for purchasing his own apps?